-Use the navigation menu at left to read about my research and teaching at Amherst.
-Students should use the advising link for information about the Biology or Environmental Studies majors, or for information regarding letters of recommendation.
+Use the navigation menu (at left) to read about my research and teaching at Amherst.
+Students should use the advising link for information about the Biology or Environmental Studies majors, or the recommendation link for information regarding letters of recommendation.

 Visit the Miller Lab Website for news and updates about ongoing projects in the lab.

 Ph.D., Ecology and Evolutionary Biology, University of Arizona (2000)

 M.Sc., Ecology and Evolutionary Biology, University of Arizona (1997)

 B.A., Biology, Colorado College, Colorado Springs, Colorado (1992)

 My research interests are in the ecology and evolution of plant reproductive systems and my research group focuses on features that promote outcrossing between individuals; namely, the evolution of separate (as opposed to combined) sexes and the evolution of physiological mechanisms that prevent self-fertilization in hermaphrodites.
 Such traits are important in controlling patterns of mating and affect the level of heterozygosity within individuals, the extent of genetic variation in populations, and the evolutionary potential of populations.

 The lab is also interested in the inference and interpretation of phylogenetic histories, the impact of hybridization on plant speciation and reproductive strategies, and comparative studies of features that accompany transitions in sexual strategies, such as the evolution of floral sexual dimorphism or the temporal/spatial segregation of sexual function.
 Finally, we are interested in the development of floral morphologies and the roles of phenotypic plasticity and plant architecture in molding reproductive phenotypes.